SebastienBtr/Micro-express/services/README.md

 * Create its specification (see [specification](../specification)).
 * Generate the service with the generator (see [generator](../generator)).
 * Implement the "TODOs" by following the bellow information about editing a service.
+* Use `yarn lint-check` to make sure there is no style issues, you can also install the eslint plugin in your editor of it is available

 **Edit a service**